Was Jesus Christ a liar, lunatic, or Lord?

-While many have asked and offered to answer the question, “Who is Jesus of Nazareth?”, no one can escape the evidence that He was a historical person and that His life radically altered human history.
+While many have asked and offered to answer this question, the evidence clearly shows that He was a historical person and that His life radically altered human history.

 As world-renowned historian Jaroslav Pelikan put it: “It is from His birth that most of the human race dates its calendars, it is by His name that millions curse, and in His name that millions pray.”

-Who did Jesus claim to be?
-What did He attempt to gain through His ministry and sacrificial death?
 Clearly, Jesus thought it fundamentally important what others believed about Him.
-He wasn’t interested in neutrality, for instance; He frequently taught that His followers must be all in — or eventually be left out.
+He wasn’t interested in neutrality.
+He frequently taught that His followers must be all in — or eventually be left out.
 When Jesus said, “I am the way, the truth, and the life,” He wasn’t making meaningless, abstract statements.
 His divinity was central to His messages; Jesus regarded the two as inseparable.

 Per the great Christian apologist C. S. Lewis, “A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on a level with the man who says he is a poached egg — or else He would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
 But let us not come with any patronising nonsense about His being a great human teacher.
 He has not left that open to us.
 He did not intend to.”

-Was Jesus a liar, lunatic — or Lord?
+How can we discern if Jesus was a liar, lunatic, or Lord?
 Let’s look at each option.

 If Jesus knew He was not God, then He was lying.
 But if he was a liar, then He also was a hypocrite, as He told others to be honest, whatever the cost.
 If that’s the case, then we can say that would make Jesus unspeakably evil, as He deliberately told others to forsake their religious beliefs and trust Him for their eternal destiny.
 Jewish religious leaders actually did charge Jesus with having a demon (John 8:48), which Scripture decidedly refutes.
 And if Jesus knew He was lying, then He was a fool, as His claims led to His crucifixion.